-eXtyles has been linking to Crossref for a very long time—it’s a core element of our reference processing.
+eXtyles has been linking to Crossref for a very long time—DOI linking and correction is a core element of our reference processing.
 Now we’ve extended our Crossref linking to not only better handle data citations but also improve how eXtyles verifies DOIs for all reference types.

 Remind me how eXtyles DOI linking works?